 Giving grants for the study of Parliaments in Myanmar and Ethiopia

-Emma is currently co-ordinating a research coalition at SOAS with Enlightened Research Foundation Mynamar (Yangon), Forum for Social Studies (Addis Ababa), Setaweet (Addis Ababa), Leeds University, JNU (New Delhi), Hansard Society on a programme called Deepening Democracy.
-The Global Research Network on Parliaments and People has been enabling researchers, artists and activists to discuss and imagine what democratic politics might look like in a more engaged and inclusive political world.
+Emma co-ordinated a research coalition at SOAS with Enlightened Research Foundation Mynamar (Yangon), Forum for Social Studies (Addis Ababa), Setaweet (Addis Ababa), Leeds University, JNU (New Delhi), Hansard Society on a programme called Deepening Democracy.
+The Global Research Network on Parliaments and People enabled researchers, artists and activists to discuss and imagine what democratic politics might look like in a more engaged and inclusive political world between 2017 and 2021.

 To promote the study of parliaments and people our network: